-- 1 Define a compliance program: - a Open the Compliance Programs form. - b Select Actions > New. - c Specify a name and description for the new program. - d Save the record.
-The system updates all item records to show this program, and all items are marked as compliant.
-The grid on the Compliance Programs form populates with all item records, and indicates the compliance status, if it has been changed, and the date of the change. - 2 Set compliance for each low-level item.
-To modify the compliance for any item that does not have a bill of material: - a Open the Items form. - b Select the item record. - c On the Compliance tab, locate the compliance program that you want to modify. - d Select, or deselect, the Compliant check box to alter the item's status. - e Save the item record.
-The Compliance Programs form will reflect the change you just made, note that it was changed, and specify the date of the change. - 3 Determine compliance for manufactured items: - a Open the Item Compliance Assignment Utility form.
+- 1 Define a compliance program: - a Open the Compliance Programs form. - b Select Actions > New. - c Specify a name and description for the new program. - Save the record.
+All item records are updated to show this program.
+The grid on the Compliance Programs form populates with all item records, and indicates the compliance status, whether the status has been changed, and the date of the change. - 2 Set compliance for each low-level item.
+To modify the compliance for any item that does not have a bill of material: - a Open the Items form. - b Select the item record. - c On the Compliance tab, locate the compliance program that you want to modify. - d Select, or deselect, the Compliant check box to alter the item's status. - e Save the item record. - The Compliance Programs form will reflect the change you just made, note that it was changed, and specify the date of the change. - 3 Determine compliance for manufactured items: - a Open the Item Compliance Assignment Utility form. - b Specify which compliance programs you want to process.

-- b Specify which compliance programs you want to process. - c Specify whether you want to process all items, or only the items whose status has changed recently. - d Click Process.
+- c Specify whether you want to process all items, or only the items whose status has changed recently. - d Click Process.

 The Compliance Programs and Items forms will reflect any compliance status changes made by this utility.